 Student learning outcomes

-- Demonstrate knowledge of the neuroscience scientific literature: Students will demonstrate the ability to integrate and comprehensively review the scientific literature.
+- Students will demonstrate an appropriate level of knowledge of neuroscience and biosciences and exhibit the ability to integrate and comprehensively and critically review the scientific literature with an interdisciplinary perspective.

-- Demonstrate the ability to conduct and interpret experiments: Students design experiments to test their hypotheses, carry out those experiments and interpret their results.
+- Students will demonstrate their ability to identify a scientific question, formulate testable hypotheses, design and carry out experiments to test their hypotheses, and interpret their results.

 VCU Graduate Bulletin, VCU Graduate School and general academic policies and regulations for all graduate students in all graduate programs